-The Brightness and Contrast command is designed to make linear adjustments across the entire image.
+If at all possible, avoid using the Brightness and Contrast adjustment on images as it is designed to make linear adjustments across the entire image.
 For example, if you have an image containing important information in the shadow areas but they are too dark, increasing the brightness with the slider in the Brightness and Contrast dialog will brighten the shadows, but it will also brighten all pixels in the image by the same amount.
 Potentially, subtle detail in the highlight information will be lost as their values are pushed to pure white .
 The same problem occurs when darkening highlights - the shadows also are effected by the same values, potentially resulting in loss of important detail.